 Land Experiential Programming

 On-the-land learning is a powerful way to connect learners with the natural world and their local environment.
-We encourage educators to tie these experiences directly to the curriculum, making learning meaningful and relevant.
+At FNSB, we value land as pedagogy and encourage educators to tie these experiences directly to the curriculum, making learning meaningful, relevant, and culturally respectful.

-The High School team is developing localized, intensive land-based courses in English, Science, and Math to support this approach.
+The High School team supports FNSB schools in developing localized, intensive land-based courses in subjects like English, Science, and Math.